Skip to content

 Different ways to verify residency

-Old verification tools lead to costly errors
+Old verification tools can lead to errors

 Traditional residency verification methods are no longer sufficient in today’s environment.
 As technology evolves, so do the tactics used to bypass outdated systems.
 School districts face increasing challenges that compromise both accuracy and efficiency: